gabeluci/gabeluci.github.io/_posts/2022-02-04-dont-use-configureawait.md

 And keep in mind that it's not always enough to use `ConfigureAwait(false)` on the first `await` and not the rest.
 Use it on *every* `await` in your library code.
 Stephen Toub's article under the heading "Is it ok to use ConfigureAwait(false) only on the first await in my method and not on the rest?" says, in part:

->  If the `await task.ConfigureAwait(false)` involves a task that’s already completed by the time it’s awaited (which is actually incredibly common), then the `ConfigureAwait(false)` will be meaningless, as the thread continues to execute code in the method after this and still in the same context that was there previously.
+>  If the `await task.ConfigureAwait(false)` involves a task that's already completed by the time it's awaited (which is actually incredibly common), then the `ConfigureAwait(false)` will be meaningless, as the thread continues to execute code in the method after this and still in the same context that was there previously.

 It may seem arrogant of me to disagree with Stephen Cleary on this subject: he's well respected.
 However, this post started out as an [answer on Stack Overflow](https://stackoverflow.com/a/62505101/1202807).
 Stephen Cleary commented on that post saying: